White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 A few ingredients worth going into detail on:

 Sausage comes in many styles.
-For this recipe, we use fresh sausage, not the smoked kind.
+For this recipe, I use fresh sausage, not the smoked kind.
 And while you can choose either hot or mild (also called sweet), don’t pick the sweet type.
 That’s breakfast sausage and has a different flavor profile.
 Sausage can come in links or in bulk.
 This recipe uses bulk sausage, and if you have links, simply open the casing and remove the sausage.
 Good to go!

 Process shots of this White B and Sausage Sean soup-- garlic, seasonings, flour, chicken stock, and beans being added to the pot